What is Decreasing Life Insurance?

 - If you stop paying premiums before the end of your plan, your cover will end 30 days after your missed payment

 - The policy won’t pay out in some circumstances eg if you don’t truthfully give Legal & General all the information they ask for

 If you need more information, please read the Policy Summary.

 Offer Terms and Conditions

-‡ Double Nectar points – 1.
-Offer available to customers buying a new life insurance, decreasing life insurance or over 50s life insurance policy..
-2. You need to tell us your Nectar card number when you apply, and use this card with each Sainsbury's purchase.
-3. Double points begin on your policy's cover start date.
-If you tell us your Nectar card number after your cover date start, double points begin on the date you tell us.
+‡ Double Nectar points offer – 1.
+Offer available to customers buying a new life insurance, decreasing life insurance or over 50s life insurance policy.
+2. You need to tell us your Nectar card number when you apply; and scan or swipe that card, or input your card number, with each Sainsbury’s purchase.
+3. Double points begin on your policy’s cover start date.
+If you tell us your Nectar card number after your cover start date, double points begin on the date you tell us.
 4. Double points stop when the policy is cancelled or you stop paying premiums.
 5. Each Nectar account can only collect points from one life insurance policy.
-6. It's only the base points you collect at Sainbury's that are doubled.
-Bonus points won't be doubled, nor will any points from Argos, Habitat, Sainsbury's Bank (including travel money purchases), Sainbury's Energy or any other Sainsbury's service.
-7. By the 10th of each month, you'll get a bonus point award equal to the total of your qualifying points during the previous month, up to a maximum of 20,000 points.
+6. It’s only the base points you collect at Sainsbury’s that are doubled.
+Bonus points won’t be doubled, nor will any points from Argos, Habitat, Sainsbury’s Bank (including travel money purchases), Sainsbury’s Energy or any other Sainsbury’s service.
+7. By the 10th of each month, you’ll get a bonus point award equal to the total of your qualifying points during the previous month, up to a maximum of 20,000 points.
 8. Sainsbury's Supermarkets Ltd award the points from this offer.
 No cash alternative is available.
 9. We reserve the right to change or cancel this offer without notice.